Creating adaptive app icons for Android

 In order to check whether the dimensions of the icon fit, we recommend the following website, where you can upload and check the foreground and background files. https://adaptive-icon-tester.nabettu.com/

 The adaptive App Icon will be uploaded to the Purple Manager, so that you can use it for your Purple Android App.
-How to store the adaptive App icon in Purple Manager provides additional information on this.
+Enable the adaptive app icon and the splash screen (Android) provides additional information on this.